 - Represented a private equity firm in breach of contract and business tort litigation arising out of the acquisition of a Midwestern automotive parts manufacturer.
-Obtained a dismissal of various business torts, prevailed in the appeal of that decision in the New York Supreme Court, Appellate Division, First Department, and later obtained a dismissal of the remaining breach of contract claim on a motion for summary judgment.
+Obtained a dismissal of various business torts, prevailed in the appeal of that decision in the New York Supreme Court, Appellate Division, 1st Department, and later obtained a dismissal of the remaining breach of contract claim on a motion for summary judgment.

 - Represented multiple companies in various breach of contract/business tort cases in state and federal courts.

 - Represented multiple entities, including private equity firms, in connection with third-party discovery disputes.

 - Represent a global petroleum and petrochemical trading company in multiple U.S. and international contract disputes involving the purchase or sale of biodiesel fuel, chemicals, and other energy products.

 - Represented an international energy services company in an action to seize gas turbine power generators it had purchased from a power facility in upstate New York.
 The case settled on completely favorable terms after obtaining an order to show cause.